JSorngard/lambert_w/README.md

 `std`: use the standard library to compute square roots and logarithms for a potential performance gain.
 When this feature is disabled the crate is `no_std` compatible.

+[//]: # Remember to edit the feature descriptions in Cargo.toml as well.

 ## References

 \[1\]: Toshio Fukushima.